ansible/ansible/docs/docsite/rst/dev_guide/index.rst

 * I want to :ref:`document my module <module_documenting>`.
 * I want to :ref:`update my module to run on Python 3 <developing_python_3>`.
 * I want to :ref:`connect Ansible to a new source of inventory <developing_inventory>`.
-* I want to :ref:`contribute to Ansible Core <>` (including plugins, modules, new functionality, tests, etc.).
+* I want to :ref:`contribute my work to Ansible Core <>` (including plugins, modules, new functionality, tests, etc.).

-If you want to contribute changes back to the main Ansible repo, you need both sections, but should probably start by setting up your environment.

-This guide shows you how to extend Ansible in many ways, from creating a plugin or module for local use, to contributing documentation, testing, or code back to the main project repo.
-If you want to add specialized functionality to Ansible, or you want to make the project better, this guide will support your goals.
+## TODO how much TOC do we want? links to Setting Up Your Environment?

 .. toctree::